kwodzicki/TAMU_Thesis_KRW/README.md

 While comparison between this and the offical template show no major differences, I cannot guarantee that documents prepared with this template will pass OGAPS quality assurance.

+## THIS VERSION WORKS WITH TeX 2019 FOR OVERLEAF COMPATABILITY BUT IS NO LONGER MAINTAINED

 ## Major features
 * Places all formating in the `tamu_thesis` class for better end-user experience
   * Options for changing font, margins for binding, etc.